Some reasons to take our custom away from them are:

 The Book People – Each week they offer up to 75% off the week’s best sellers.
 The Book People also sell DVDs, gifts and stationery.

 eBooks – If you’re more of an ebook person then eBooks is the place for you.
 The eBooks team’s roots are in bookselling, not in technology, so they’re focussed on what readers want over complicated technical things that get in the way of finding the books you really want.

 Cinema Paradiso are an independent UK on-line DVD and Blu-ray rental service with a catalogue of over 75,000 titles.
 They are the most ethical alternative to LoveFilm according to Ethical Consumer magazine (who give Cinema Paradiso a 60% ethical score compared to love film’s 5%).
 Cinema Paradiso are a long established independent British company who pay all of their UK tax!
 Sign up today and try it free of charge.

 Other Online Retailers:

-There are plenty of other online retailers featured on my website.
-Here is a list of some of them:
+There are plenty of online retailers with offers featured on my website so do have a browse for their discounts.
+Below is a list of some of these online stores:

 Sometimes these alternatives are cheaper than Amazon, especially when using the codes provided in my newsletter, sometimes they’re the same sort of price, sometimes a little more, but they’re always worth using ahead of Amazon.